ilarbjorn/devel/README.md

 # Devel

-Sets up a custom development environment on workstation, for use with Gitlab.com (default) or for local files.
+Sets up a custom development environment on workstation, for use with Github.com or local files.

 ## Getting started